Workshop on Evaluating Social Assistive Robots in Healthcare

 Call for Papers

-We invite participants to submit short papers (up to 4 pages) in the standard IEEE conference format.
-Submitted papers will go through a single-blind review process.
+We have invited participants to submit short papers (up to 4 pages) in the standard IEEE conference format.
+Submitted papers went through a single-blind review process.
 Contributions that have been accepted will be presented during the 'Paper Presentations' session.
 You can find below the list of accepted papers.

 - Methods of evaluating functional aspects of SARs, including, but not limited